Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Theoretical guarantees for the GEP-MSCRA

-In this part, we show that GEP-MSCRA can deliver an output $\beta^l$ satisfying ${\rm supp}(\beta^l)={\rm supp}(\beta^{*})$ within finite steps if the smallest nonzero component of $\beta^{*}$ is not so small.
-In order to achieve this goal, we need the following oracle least squares solution:
+{\bf 4.2.
+Sign consistency} We show that if the smallest nonzero component of $\beta^{*}$ is not so small, GEP-MSCRA can deliver $\beta^l$ satisfying ${\rm supp}(\beta^l)={\rm supp}(\beta^{*})$ within finite steps.
+To achieve this goal, we need the oracle least squares solution: